nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Importing another save file: `import`

-Imports a previously saved file into McGymmy
+You can import a previously saved file into McGymmy from your local directory

 Format: `import FILEPATH`